About St. Camillus Catholic Academy

 Click here to begin an online application for your child.

 1. An official copy of the child’s birth certificate;

-3. Record of compliance with local and New York State health requirements;
+3. Record of immunization for compliance with local and New York State health requirements;

-4. Official transcripts and standardized test scores from school previously attended (if applicable);
+4. Official transcripts (student report card) and standardized test scores from school previously attended (if applicable);

 5. Proof of parish affiliation (for tuition purposes); K-8 only